-

-My creative practice enables a dialogue between my muses, the tangible, and the metaphysical.
+Jill’s work explores the intersections of rigid-delicate, masculine-feminine, industry-nature, as well as universal human experiences and life’s momentous thresholds.
+Her creative practice enables a dialogue between her muses, the tangible, and the metaphysical.

-2025 Outdoor Sculpture at Maudslay: 25 Years and Counting, Winfisky Gallery, Salem State University, Salem, MA
+2025 Outdoor Sculpture at Maudslay: 25 Years and Counting, Winfisky Gallery & outdoor installation, Salem State University, Salem, MA

 2024 Thread, Sculpture at Maudslay, Newburyport, MA (collaboration with Rebekah Lord Gardiner)